-A popular misconception is that Dublin is simply about boozing, but this historic city also boasts lush parks, impressive museums, and a zippy food scene.
-Perhaps owing to the generous flow of whiskey and tall tales from strangers, Dublin has a fierce literary heritage, which you can tap into with a visit to Oscar Wilde’s house, or a musty ancient library that looks exactly the same as it did 300 years ago.
+A common misconception is that Dublin is just about the boozing, but this historic city also boasts lush parks, impressive museums, and a zippy food scene.
+Perhaps owing to the generous flow of whisky and tall tales from strangers, Dublin has a fierce literary heritage, which you can tap into with a visit to Oscar Wilde’s house or a musty ancient library that looks exactly the same as it did 300 years ago.
 And since the whole of Ireland is no bigger than the state of Indiana, when you get tired of shooting the breeze, the peaceful seaside is just a 30-minute train ride away.

 When to visit Dublin

-The city is overrun with tourists during the peak summer months, when hotel rates can be extortionate.
-Ditto for the week around St Patrick’s Day: while some people see it as a bucket-list experience, the hotel prices go through the roof and the city is filled to the brim with people.
+The city is overrun with tourists during the week around St. Patrick’s Day.
+While some people see the March holiday as a bucket-list experience, the hotel prices go through the roof and the city is filled to the brim with people.

 You’re better off waiting until summer, when the weather is warm enough that you won’t care about a little possible drizzle.
-September or October, when things are a bit quieter, the air is a little cooler, and the leaves in the city parks turn a glorious shade of red.
+September or October are also fantastic, when things are a bit quieter, the air is crisper, and the leaves in the city parks turn a glorious shade of red.
 Plus, the turf fires will start to be lit, and there’s nothing cozier than the smell of smoldering peat.

 Where to drink in the world’s greatest drinking city

-Though the cocktail scene has waned over the last few years, there are still loads of places that do it right -- try the Lucky Duck or Peruke & Periwig for top-notch mixology.
-For a city known for its whiskey, Dublin loves its gin, so you can get a decent bucket of G&T almost anywhere.
+Though the cocktail scene has waned over the last few years, there are still loads of places that do it right—try the Lucky Duck, Peruke & Periwig, or The Vintage Cocktail Club for top-notch mixology.
+For a city known for its whisky, Dublin loves its gin, so you can get a decent bucket of G&T almost anywhere.
 Try one of the Irish craft brands like Gunpowder or Shortcross, with a Fever Tree tonic.

-If you’re all about the whiskey, check out the Jameson distillery’s Bow Street Experience: For 25 euros, you'll get a full tour and history of the distillery, a comparative tasting of Jameson, Johnny Walker Black, and Jack Daniel's, and a Jameson cocktail served at their swanky bar.
+If you’re all about the whisky, check out the Jameson distillery’s Bow Street Experience.
+For 25 euros, you'll get a full tour and history of the distillery, a comparative tasting of Jameson, Johnny Walker Black, and Jack Daniel's, and a Jameson cocktail served at their swanky bar.

 If you’re blessed with a bit of sun, make like a Dubliner and head straight to the park.
 Stephen’s Green is worth a visit if only to see the pond’s aggressive seagulls who have figured out how to disguise themselves as ducks in order to get fed by tourists.
 A quieter option is the Iveagh Gardens, which has its own little waterfall and great spots for a picnic (stop at the nearby Green Bench Café for a grilled chicken sandwich to go).

 Like every other visitor to Dublin, you'll undoubtedly want to snap a selfie in front of the famous Ha'penny Bridge, but the water is good for more than just an Instagram backdrop.
-Book online for a 15 euro river boat tour, or spring for a two-hour kayak tour down the River Liffey, right through the heart of Dublin.
+Book online for a 15 euro riverboat tour, or spring for a two-hour kayak tour down the River Liffey, right through the heart of Dublin.
 The "Dead Interesting" tour of Glasnevin Cemetery is working on coming back in 2022, and when it does, it’s another atypical, fascinating view of the city for only $17.

 Dining in Dublin